HEPCloud/decisionengine/DEVELOPMENT.md

       additional OS features for build if python wheels are not available for your platform.

+Make sure you have up to date versions of `pip`, `setuptools`, and `wheel`.

+`python3 -m pip install --upgrade pip setuptools wheel --user`

+Now you can perform an editable install of the code base.

 `python3 setup.py develop --user`

 The development environment has a number of extra requirements you can load